Wide Right (Buffalo Bills): The field goal attempt

-Following an 11-yard run for a first down by Thurman Thomas, Jim Kelly spiked the ball for an incompletion to stop the clock (since the Bills had already exhausted their time outs).
+Following an 11-yard run for a first down by Thurman Thomas, Jim Kelly spiked the ball for an incompletion to stop the clock (since the Bills had already exhausted their timeouts).
 With eight seconds left in the game, Norwood's Buffalo Bills trailed the New York Giants by a single point.
 They chose to try a 47-yard field goal, which would win the game and the championship for the Bills.
 However, 47 yards was considered near the limit of Norwood's kicking range, particularly on a grass field, according to comments during the original game broadcast.
 Bills head coach Marv Levy also noted that fewer than 50% of such attempts succeeded.
 In fact, during his career, Norwood was 1 of 5 for field goal attempts of more than 40 yards on grass, and with his longest field goal being 48 yards in that season.

 Norwood lined up for the 47-yard game-winning field goal attempt from the right hash of the 37-yard line, with Frank Reich the holder and Adam Lingner the long snapper.
 The kick, although it had sufficient distance, passed about a foot to the right of the righthand goalpost and the field goal attempt failed.
 Television sportscaster Al Michaels, calling the game for ABC, announced the occurrence to a stunned television audience: "No good...wide right."
 Later video analysis revealed Frank Reich mistakenly aligned the laces to the right, thereby positioning the kicked ball to fade right once in the air.

 The Giants took possession with four seconds left and ran out the clock for a 20–19 victory, making this Super Bowl the closest ever.
-Had Norwood successfully scored it would have likely given the Bills a 22–20 victory, and it would also have been the first Super Bowl to be decided by a game-ending field goal since Jim O'Brien's 32-yard kick which gave the Baltimore Colts a 16–13 victory against the Dallas Cowboys in Super Bowl V.
+Had Norwood successfully scored it would have likely given the Bills a 22–20 victory, their first Super Bowl win, and it would also have been the first Super Bowl to be decided by a game-ending field goal since Jim O'Brien's 32-yard kick which gave the Baltimore Colts a 16–13 victory against the Dallas Cowboys in Super Bowl V.